 All you have to do is design your knowledge graph and Hume will do the rest, transforming and loading your data into the graph.
 With fully built in visualization capabilities, you can see search for products and see different segments of your product network.
 The Hume visualization enables us to see what products tend to get sold together or have common attributes with a click-and-drag interface.
 This screenshot from Hume’s Orchestra function shows easily data can be put through a process to loaded into a knowledge graph.

 While much free text can be parsed through natural language processing (NLP) models that are available in Hume, oftentimes we need to create custom models for a specific domain or subject area.
 Hume enables you to manually annotate text to and link concepts create models that may be specific to your domain, as shown below.
 With these models in place, the system can then recognize important words and topics from your domain as data is being ingested, driving a more complete and valuable knowledge graph for your organization.

 Importantly, Hume enables custom “actions” to be created, parameterized, and tested.
 These are algorithms that can be written and tested in the graph.
 Imagine having something like an SEO engine where you can test the impact of different product launches and where these new products might fit into the overall product network.

-Lastly, whether it be navigating and analyzing the graph, looking at the schema, creating alternate views and more, the Hume visualization layer is the the way end users and developers alike can interact with the Knowledge Graph:
+Lastly, whether you’re navigating and analyzing the graph, looking at schema, creating alternate views, and more, the Hume visualization layer is the way end users and developers alike can interact with the knowledge graph.